Preparation for the introduction of CKS.EINVOICE

 The article numbers are not checked in XRechnung format.
 However, if a specific agreement has been made with the customer regarding the format of the item number the agreed article number can be exported to the XML file.
 To do this, the "Standard article number" field in the article master must be filled in.
 In addition, a schema must be stored in the corresponding table.
 You can find an overview of possible schemas under: Peppol ICD schemes.

 If the business partner has no specific requirements, the GTIN system (Global Trade Item Number) can be used, for example.
-Further information on this can be found at: GTIN standards.
+Further information on this can be found under: GTIN standards.

 GTIN and other schema definitions can also be entered into the database via Excel import.
 This requires an Excel table that is saved as a text file.
 The goods classification is also validated in an XRechnung.
 The possible options can also be imported from an Excel spreadsheet.
 You can find a corresponding list under: UNCL7143 classification of goods.